suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

   CMAF:
     title: "Information technology -- Multimedia application format (MPEG-A) -- Part 19: Common media application format (CMAF) for segmented media"
     date: 2020-03
+  JSON: RFC8259

 informative:

 --- abstract

 Media over QUIC Transport (MOQT) defines a publish/subscribe based unified media delivery protocol for delivering media for streaming and interactive applications over QUIC.
-This specification defines an interoperable Catalog specification for streaming formats implementing the MOQ Transport Protocol.
+This specification defines an interoperable Catalog specification for streaming formats implementing the MOQ Transport Protocol [MOQTransport].
+The Catalog describes the content made available by a publisher, including information necessary for track selection, subscription and initialization.

 --- middle

 # Introduction

-MOQT [MOQTransport] defines a media transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
-Track IDs are used to identify available tracks.
-MOQT Catalog captures details of media producer's tracks such as their identities, media profiles and relationships, for example.
+MOQT [MOQTransport] defines a transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
+Tracks are identified using a tuple of the the Track Namespace and the Track Name.
+A MOQT Catalog is a specialized track which captures details of all the tracks output by a publisher, including the identities, media profiles, initialization data and inter-track relationships.
 The mapping of media characteristics of objects with the tracks, as well as relative prioritization of those objects, are captured in separate MoQ Streaming Format specifications.
-This specification defines JSON encoded catalog.
+This specification defines a JSON encoded catalog.

 * {{catalog}} describes the MoQ Catalog format including examples.